Disparate crises distract from Obama bid to sign off on Asia shift

 Strains with Duterte could add to Obama's difficulties in forging a united front on the South China Sea with Southeast Asian partners.

-China may see an opportunity to "drive a wedge" between the United States and Philippines as Beijing seeks a bilateral arrangement with Philippines over the South China Sea, Medeiros said.
+China may see an opportunity to "drive a wedge" between the United States and Philippines as Beijing seeks a bilateral arrangement with Manila over the South China Sea, Medeiros said.

+Western diplomats in Beijing, however, said the Chinese government had its own difficulties reading Duterte.

+"He seems to change his mind every 24 hours," said one senior Western envoy, referring to Duterte's China policy.

-(Reporting by Roberta Rampton; Additional reporting by David Brunnstrom and Matt Spetalnick in Washington; Editing by Peter Cooney)
+Reporting by Roberta Rampton; Additional reporting by David Brunnstrom and Matt Spetalnick in Washington; Editing by Peter Cooney and Simon Cameron-Moore